Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 We could create the NFT `commitment` any number of ways.
 Here are two.

 1. Create a short message such as “The FBI has not been here.” and encode it as hex: `5468652046424920686173206E6F74206265656E20686572652E`.
+This one is short enough to fit in the NFT `commitment` field.
 2. Upload a more detailed JSON (or other) file to IPFS, hash it and put the CID and hash into the `commitment`.
-However, this uses more bytes than what can currently fit into an NFT commitment!
+However, this uses more bytes than what can currently fit into an NFT `commitment`!

 Even just the CID in hex is 59 bytes — too big.
-So, for now, let’s put the hash and IPFS link into the BCMR, and the SHA256 hash into the `commitment` field.
+So, for now, let’s put the SHA256 hash and IPFS link into the BCMR, and the SHA256 hash into the `commitment` field.

 <!-- TOC --><a name="write-the-bcmr"></a>